MattDoesAThing/yuzu-wiki/FAQ.md

 We recommend using OBS Studio, Radeon ReLive, Nvidia ShadowPlay or Microsoft XBox Game Bar.

+Overwolf is also a known cause of issues, we recommend to avoid it.

 ### **My game is Lagging and Dropping to Low Framerates**